 Room to Grow Accessibility Report

-Room to Grow offers 24 accessibility features in the Difficulty, Getting Started, Reading, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
+We've documented 22 accessibility features for Room to Grow in the Controls, Getting Started, Reading, Visual and Audio areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Room to Grow is a puzzle game about movement and expansion.
 You play a plant that moves by growing and wrapping your way around a maze.
 You can shift your location by growing into walls which enables you to manoeuvre around obstacles and make room for future moves.

 You can select a high contrast grid for enhanced visibility.

-Room to Grow has 5 accessibility features for Controls which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.
+We've documented 4 accessibility features for Controls in Room to Grow which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.

 1 Button & Single Stick: Can play with button and stick.